Jhayes97/PowerShell/AD/AD-QuickWins/Best Practice.md

 # Delinquent krbtgt password

 The krbtgt account is created when a new domain is created.
 Below are more resources explaining how Kerberos works as an identity authenticator, and certain attacks targetting a stale krbtgt password.
 It is strongly recommended to absorb all of the posted resources below, however in short in order to issue Kerberos tickets, there needs to be a security principle for the Domain Controller to validate each ticket.
 This, alongside a few other things, is the krbtgt password hash.
 If the krbtgt hash is compromised, so likely is the entire AD environment.
-Microsoft recommends resetting the password(s) every 180 days.
+STIG Windows Server 2016 recommends resetting the password(s) every 180 days.

 https://adsecurity.org/?p=483\